 The dice give us good practice before we move into a set task cards on function operations task cards - print and digital.
 I like using task card to evaluate students.
 That they are lower-stress than exams lets me see what students really know.

-And here is a free function or not? sorting activity - print and digital in the shape of a Venn diagram.
+This is a free function or not?
+Venn diagram - print and digital in the shape of a Venn diagram.
+Students sort their relation cards that are functions into the inner circle.

 More posts: